QubesOS/qubes-doc/user/hardware/certified-hardware.md

 developers test all new updates within that major release to ensure that no regressions are introduced.

+The current Qubes-certified models are listed below in chronological order of certification.

 ### Insurgo PrivacyBeast X230

 [![insurgo-privacybeast-x230.png](/attachment/site/insurgo-privacybeast-x230.png)](https://insurgo.ca/produit/qubesos-certified-privacybeast_x230-reasonably-secured-laptop/)